WiIIiam278/HuskSync/README.md

 **Ready?** [It's syncing time!](https://william278.net/docs/husksync/setup)

 ## Setup
-Requires a MySQL/Mongo/PostgreSQL database, a Redis (v5.0+) server and any number of Spigot-based 1.17.1+ Minecraft servers, running Java 17+.
+Requires a MySQL/Mongo/PostgreSQL database, a Redis (v5.0+) server and a network of Spigot (1.17.1+) or Fabric (1.20.1) Minecraft servers, running Java 17+.

-1. Place the plugin jar file in the /plugins/ directory of each Spigot server.
+1. Place the plugin jar file in the `/plugins` or `/mods` directory of each Spigot/Fabric server.
 You do not need to install HuskSync as a proxy plugin.
 2. Start, then stop every server to let HuskSync generate the config file.
-3. Navigate to the HuskSync config file on each server (~/plugins/HuskSync/config.yml) and fill in both your database and Redis server credentials.
+3. Navigate to the HuskSync config file on each server and fill in both your database and Redis server credentials.
 4. Start every server again and synchronization will begin.

 ## Development
-To build HuskSync, simply run the following in the root of the repository:
+To build HuskSync, simply run the following in the root of the repository (building requires Java 17).
+Builds will be output in `/target`:

 ```bash
 ./gradlew clean build